The wrong type of snow: Usage

 The phrase "the wrong type of snow", "the wrong kind of snow" and variants appear periodically in British media reports concerning railway incidents brought on by adverse weather, with an intended polemic effect of instilling disbelief in the reader.
 Since "the wrong type of snow" has entered British English phraseology, it has come to be regarded as an example of a snowclone, a type of reusable cliché with many variants.

 During the December 2009 European snowfall, several Eurostar trains broke down in the Channel Tunnel, trapping 2,000 passengers in darkness; newspapers reported "wrong type of fluffy snow".
 Following the destruction of the coastal railway line at Dawlish, Devon during severe weather in 2014, the Daily Telegraph carried a cartoon by Matt with a notice reading "Trains cancelled – Wrong sort of seaweed".
 On 12 January 2016, The Guardian reported on Southeastern train delays caused by "strong sunlight" and the low winter sun with the headline "Wrong kind of sunlight delays Southeastern trains in London".

 The emergence of the phrase "the wrong type of snow" came about during a period when the privatisation of British Rail was being widely debated in the media.
 Journalists frequently sourced anecdotal evidence to compose stories about failures in the performance of railway operators.
 Stock phrases involving "leaves on the line" and snow were used in headlines to ridicule seasonal disruption, to such an extent that they are now said to have passed into Britain's folklore and are considered to be established in the "collective British consciousness".
 The two have also been combined into "the wrong sort of leaves" in media coverage.

 The popularity of the "wrong type of snow" phrase has been attributed to its expression of a national sense of disappointment with British infrastructure, along with a fading sense of national pride and romantic associations with railways.
 The phrase has been cited as an example of poor corporate communication and public relations.
 Its longevity and persistence in the public consciousness has been attributed to a highly effective but poorly chosen analogy that has "stuck" with its audience and is subject to interpretation in other contexts; what originated as a simplified explanation of a technical problem has become a popular code for a weak excuse.
-The "wrong kind of/type of" part of the phrase has itself been shown to exemplify semantic change, having undergone a process of grammaticalization to move from an impartial description of weather conditions to become a politically loaded signifier of failure.
+The "wrong kind of/type of" part of the phrase has itself been shown to exemplify semantic change, having undergone a process of grammaticalisation to move from an impartial description of weather conditions to become a politically loaded signifier of failure.

 Similar expressions

 In Russian culture, the phrase "his grenades are of wrong system" ("гранаты не той системы") is used as an ironic comment on a petty excuse for something not done.
-It originated in a Soviet cult film, the Ostern White Sun of the Desert (1970).
+It originated in a Soviet Ostern cult film, White Sun of the Desert (1970).